keqinw/keqinw.github.io/_pages/MAN.md

 ---
-title: "MAN"
+title: "MAN: Multi-Agent Networks Learning"
-permalink: /MAN: Multi-Agent Networks Learning/
+permalink: /MAN/
 author_profile: true
 ---
 This is my new website!!!